Powerlearnproject/se-day1-assignment-codewithmokone/README.md

 5. Process Improvement: Identify areas for improvement in the software development lifecycle (SDLC) and advocate for best practices.
 6. Release Validation: Perform final checks before software releases to ensure a smooth deployment.

-3. Project Manager
+### Project Manager

 - Role: A Project Manager (PM) oversees planning, execution, and delivery of software projects, ensuring they meet scope, timeline, and budget goals.

 - Responsibilities:

-a.
-Project Planning: Define project scope, objectives, timelines, and resource allocation.
+1. Project Planning: Define project scope, objectives, timelines, and resource allocation.

-b.
-Team Coordination: Facilitate communication between developers, QA engineers, stakeholders, and other teams.
+2. Team Coordination: Facilitate communication between developers, QA engineers, stakeholders, and other teams.

-c.
-Risk Management: Identify potential risks and create mitigation plans to minimize impact on project delivery.
+3. Risk Management: Identify potential risks and create mitigation plans to minimize impact on project delivery.

-d.
-Agile/Scrum Management: Manage agile ceremonies (e.g., sprint planning, daily stand-ups, retrospectives) and track progress using project management tools.
+4. Agile/Scrum Management: Manage agile ceremonies (e.g., sprint planning, daily stand-ups, retrospectives) and track progress using project management tools.

-e.
-Stakeholder Communication: Provide regular project updates, manage expectations, and gather feedback from stakeholders.
+5. Stakeholder Communication: Provide regular project updates, manage expectations, and gather feedback from stakeholders.

-f.
-Delivery & Reporting: Ensure timely project delivery while maintaining quality, and document lessons learned for future improvements.
+6. Delivery & Reporting: Ensure timely project delivery while maintaining quality, and document lessons learned for future improvements.

-Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
+## Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.